Sweden vs Norway, which one should you visit?

 Now we’ve given you all the facts and figures it’s up to you to decide!

-Both countries have good points and bad points, but as far as we’re concerned they’re both pretty amazing places to visit, and whichever you chose we’re sure you won’t be disappointed.
+Both countries have good points and bad points, but as far as we’re concerned they’re both pretty amazing places to visit.
+Whichever one you choose, we’re sure you won’t be disappointed.

 So, our advice is to visit both!